Forvideos061/awesome-3d-ai-seo-geo/README.md

 * Geometry optimization
 * Level of Detail

-### General Principle

-Do not optimize only for file size.
+Do not optimize only for download size.

-Consider:

-* Download size
+Also consider:

 * Decode time
 * GPU memory
 * CPU usage